Big Bang revisited: Additional remarks on the extended Einstein equation

-Consider, first, the case of a perfect isotropic fluid, which has the energy-momentum tensor (already used implicitly in the main text): \beq T_{\mu\nu}^\text{\,(perfect\;fluid)}= \left(P_{M}+\rho_{M}\right)\,U_{\mu}\,U_{\nu}+P_{M}\;g_{\mu\nu}\,, \eeq where $U^{\mu}$ is the normalized four-velocity of a comoving fluid element and $P_{M}$ and $\rho_{M}$ are scalars corresponding to, respectively, the pressure and the energy density measured in a localized inertial frame moving along with the fluid (see, e.g., Sec.~5.4 of Ref.~\cite{Weinberg1972}).
 The perfect-fluid energy-momentum tensor itself does not involve the inverse metric $g^{\mu\nu}$, but the second term on the right-hand side of \eqref{eq:ext-Einstein-eq-k=2} does involve the inverse metric to make for the energy-momentum trace.
 Inserting the ratio \eqref{eq:inversemetric-ratio} for that single inverse metric eats up one factor $g$, with the cofactor term $C^{\mu\nu}$ remaining (i.e., a polynomial in the $g_{\mu\nu}$ components) and a single power of $g$ left over from the initial factor $g^{2}$.
 Hence, the right-hand side of \eqref{eq:ext-Einstein-eq-k=2} is well-behaved for the case of a perfect fluid.
 The issue of energy-momentum conservation, also for this case, will be discussed in App.~\ref{subapp:Energy-mom-conserv}.

 Next, consider the case of a real scalar field with Lagrange density

 which gives the following energy-momentum tensor: